 As soon as your DOI is issued, your work is time stamped and becomes a permanent part of the scholarly record.

 Posting your work early allows you to register your discovery prior to publication in a journal.
-A DOI timestamps your work and you can start earning citations.
-Once public, your work can be cited, commented on, and shared by you or others.
+A DOI timestamps your work, and once public, your preprint can be cited, commented on, and shared by you or others.

-A Digital Object Identifier (DOI) is a persistent record that your work has been published online and is part of the scholarly record.
+A Digital Object Identifier (DOI) is a persistent, unique string of characters associated with an online document, indicating that it has been published online and is part of the scholarly record.
 This means the work can be cited by other researchers in the knowledge that the cited article will be permanently available through the DOI link.